wssimms/gssquared/Docs/DevelopLog.md

 OK, the SDL Relative Mouse mode helps.
 The mouse can't leave.
 What I did is, when you click inside the window, it locks mouse to window.
 Hit F1 to unlock.
 Shades of deep VMware purple.

+in thinking about the shift key mod, it's super easy.
+However, it needs to tie into the keyboard.
+(Just like I did F1 above).
+This will be the same with //e, open apple and closed apple which need to map alt to game controller buttons.
+But would like it to be a separate module.
+And there are some other modules that tie into the keyboard too where you don't necessarily want the code to handle the *whatever* in the event loop or keyboard handler.
+Like, there is keyboard handling for the emulated machine, and keyboard handling for other stuff.

+I think the number of things that will do this is probably relatively small, so create an array of key values and handler function pointers and just iterate them on a key event.

+Todo for this:

+[ ] get window dimensions by calling SDL_GetWindowSize
+[ ] buy a usb joystick and see what is needed for that to work right.

+Hm, how hard to go to a fullscreen mode?